KaelenCarling/LumberHack/Deliverables/Deliverable 2 Requirements.md

 **Use Case**: Stores Data into Database
 **Primary Actor**: Rogue Access Point
-**Description**: Data is collected from the user and stored into the database **Pre-Condition**: The user has insert credentials into the rogue access point **Post-condition**: The user will get redirected to a new page and their information is stored **Main Flow**:
+**Description**: Data is collected from the user and stored into the database **Pre-Condition**: The user has to insert credentials into the rogue access point **Post-condition**: The user will get redirected to a new page and their information is stored **Main Flow**:
 1. User inputs credentials